The biggest barrier to getting into a relationship is trying to get into a relationship.

 What Is A Connection?

+We all want connection in a relationship.
 A connection has no rules.
 There is no expectation of tomorrow.
 There’s no agreement or commitment.
 You don’t have to speak or have sex.
 They don’t even have to stay alive.

 You can feel it when you make thrilling eye-contact with an attractive stranger.
 You can feel it when you hold your best friend’s new-born baby for the first time.
 You can feel it when you’re deep in a heart-to-heart conversation with your closest friend.